rs-kellogg/wrds_KLC/README.md

 python -m ipykernel install --user --name wrds_env --display-name "Python (wrds_env)"

 ### IMPORTANT ###
-# Use editor of your choice, mod

-# IMPORTANT
 # Modify "username" in .ipynb, .py or .R scripts to your username for WRDS

 # Launch the jupyter notebook in FastX